“The BSC

 with those unable to see well enough to pilot a bike.
 The BSC has grown from that seed of CFS - and

-become a dynamic community of members and followers who use the energy of teamwork
+become a dynamic community of members and followers who use the energy of

-lasting friendships.”
+creating lasting friendships.”

 - Dave White, BSC founder and director -